Sign up to our mailing list here to be the first to hear about upcoming opportunities.

 Dates for your diary

-Rehearsals – Every Tuesday 7-9pm and Sunday 1-5pm (break for Christmas)
+Rehearsals – Every Tuesday 7-9pm and Sunday 1-5pm.
+You may not be called for all of them.

 Location for taster session, auditions and rehearsals: The Arts Centre, 221 Epsom Road, Guildford, GU1 2RE

-Applications will close on the 10th August.
-Please note, the show dates are 19th-21st February 2026, and you will need to be available for Tech Week from the 16th February.
+Applications will close on the 13th July.
+Please note, the show dates are 18-20th February 2027, and you will need to be available for Tech Week from the 15th February.

 Please note creative team positions are unpaid